takeshiyoshida76-cell/takeshiyoshida76/README.md

 ## takeshiyoshida76's Portfolio
-This repository is a collection of code and technical documentation created for personal development projects.
+This repository is a personal portfolio created using various programming languages ​​and AI technologies.
+It also includes design documents.
 - The `src/` folder contains code written in Python, VBScript, etc.
 - The `docs/` folder contains documentation related to the project's design.